Erodotos/Hyperledger-Fabric-Network/README.md

 Finally, the script will download the Hyperledger Fabric docker images from Docker Hub into your local Docker registry and tag them as ‘latest’.

+All the above environment will be set for your current session only.
+To make it permanent add the above commands in ~/.profile (~/.bashrc) file.

 ## Repository Usage